-HRA (House Rent Allowance) is one of the most important allowances offered to salaried individuals.
+HRA (House Rent Allowance) is one of the most important allowances offered to salaried individuals which is present in a salary slip.
 If you are a salaried individual and live in a rented house, you can claim the HRA to lower your tax* liability, either partially or wholly.
 The allowance is offered for expenses you incur related to rented accommodation.
 Your landlord, in this case, can also be your parents.
 However, if you do not live in your own house, the HRA is fully taxable.

 If you want to claim HRA exemption, you can do so at the time of filing your income tax returns.
 You can do this only if the employer does not claim HRA benefit on your behalf.